PiercarloSlavazza/java-ml-text-utils/README.md

 This project is featured in this [Medium essay](https://medium.com/@piercarlo_slavazza/what-is-the-best-method-for-automatic-text-classification).

+WARNING: for the time being, this project _must not_ considered production ready due the lack of adequate automatic testing.

 # Pipeline example

 1. lay out the corpus into the file system